GideonLeGrange/panstamp-java/README.md

 # panstamp-java

-The panstamp-java library provides Java programmers the ability to write gateway applications that can interface with panStamp Arduino RF networks.
+The panstamp-java library provides Java programmers the ability to write  desktop and server applications that can interface with panStamp Arduino RF networks.

 ## What are panStamps?